 Obtaining a trademark registration of a trademark at the United States Patent and Trademark Office is not always an easy task.
-The USPTO can refuse registration for a number of reasons.
+The USPTO can refuse registration for a number of reasons, including a trademark registration confusion refusal.
 Here is a short list of some tips for overcoming one of the hardest and most common refusals: A likelihood of confusion with a prior registration or application.Obtaining a trademark registration of a trademark at the United States Patent and Trademark Office is not always an easy task.
 The USPTO can refuse registration for a number of reasons.
 Here is a short list of some tips for overcoming one of the hardest and most common refusals: A likelihood of confusion with a prior registration or application.

 1. Argue that the marks or goods are different

 Point out each and every difference in appearance, sound, connotation (the meaning related to your mark as a whole, and applied to your goods/services), and commercial impression (a consumer’s instant impression after viewing the marks on the goods).
 Also, argue that your goods are sufficiently different from the cited mark’s goods that consumers will not expect that one producer made both goods.

 2. Consent Agreements – agree to coexist with a prior registrant/applicant